C Corporation: Everything You Need to Know

 First, you need to be certain that you are investing the right amount of money in your corporation.
 An underinvested C corporation can face major issues.
 Second, to maintain your corporate status, you need to hold a meeting of your directors and shareholders at least once a year.
 Third, during your annual meetings, you should be sure to accurately record minutes of the meeting.
 Accurate record keeping is important for transparency.

-Fourth, you should maintain a record of director's votes during corporate meetings.
+Fourth, you should maintain a record of the director's votes during corporate meetings.
 You should also make sure to maintain a list of your company's owners and the percentage of the corporation that each person owns.
 Lastly, you need to draft corporate bylaws and keep a record of these bylaws at your corporate offices.
 Your corporation must also file several documents on a yearly basis, including financial statements, annual reports, and financial disclosure reports.

 If you need help with your C Corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.